helm/charts/incubator/schema-registry/README.md

 ## Installing the Chart
 You can install the chart with the release name `mysr` as below.

+---
+**Warning:** DO NOT USE `schema-registry` AS NAME.

+Using `schema-registry` as the name will result in a `CrashloopBackoff` / `Error` container, as Kubernetes will inject an environment variable into each pod, `SCHEMA_REGISTRY_PORT: N`; which the Schema Registry entrypoint assumes is broken configuration and exits.

+---

 ```console
 $ helm repo add incubator http://storage.googleapis.com/kubernetes-charts-incubator
 $ helm install --name mysr incubator/schema-registry